 - Network connections may not be used to provide network access to anyone outside the University community or for any purposes other than those that are in direct support of the academic mission of the University.

 - All computers connected to FDU’s network must run an operating system and configuration that is supported by its vendor with regard to security patches and updates, as well as antivirus software with current virus definitions.
 It is the user’s responsibility to keep their virus definitions up to date and to apply all critical operating system updates.
-More information is available at http://isweb.fdu.edu or send questions to firstname.lastname@example.org.
+For more information or questions email firstname.lastname@example.org.

 - Users may not alter the operating system or configuration of University owned computers without the explicit authorization of the Associate Vice President of Technology Infrastructure and CTO/CISO.